 - Prosper Africa Secretariat

-Prosper Africa is the White House initiative to increase two-way trade and investment between the United States and African countries.
+Prosper Africa is the U.S. Government initiative to increase two-way trade and investment between the United States and African countries.
 Through Prosper Africa, the U.S. Government partners with businesses and investors to advance deals, promote market opportunities, and strengthen business and investment climates.
 Together, we are driving billions of dollars of investment in Africa, building new markets for American products, and creating thousands of jobs for both African and American workers.
-To learn more, visit prosperafrica.gov.
+To learn more and connect with Prosper Africa advisors, visit prosperafrica.gov.